AssuranceMaladieSec/CertStreamMonitor/README.md

 - `DBFile`: SQLite3 database file (the path and file will be created if don't exist)
 - `TABLEname`: The name of the database table
 - `LogFile`: The logging file (the path and file will be created if don't exist)
-- `Proxy`: allows to give a SOCKS or HTTP proxy to process your scanhost.py's requests (as Tor)
 - `UAfile`: you can provide a User-Agent file to masquerade this value of requests (random change for each request)
 - `Alerts_dir`: you can specify where JSON alert files are written You can use the following strings to add time/date hashed based subdirectories:
    %%m -> month, %%d -> day, %%Y -> year, %%H -> hour, %%M -> minute.
    Example: Alerts_dir = ./alerts/%%Y/%%m/%%d

+Optional:
+- `Proxy`: allows to give a SOCKS or HTTP proxy to process your scanhost.py's requests (as Tor)
+- `Proxy_*` parameters : allow you to specify HTTP proxy informations (server, port[, user, password]) for CertStreamMonitor.py script to connect to the CT logs aggregator server.
 - `ACTServer`: you can specify the CT logs aggregator server of your choice.
 By default, it is the server run by Calidog Security.
-- `Proxy_*` parameters : allow you to specify HTTP proxy informations (server, port[, user, password]) for CertStreamMonitor.py script to connect to the CT logs aggregator server.
 - `Safe_Browsing_API_Key`: indicate (if you want) your Google Safe Browsing API key in order to check hostnames that are UP against Google Safe Browsing Lookup API ([How-To get an API key](https://developers.google.com/safe-browsing/v4/get-started) for the Safe Browsing Lookup API).
+- `Notification_Destination`: specify a notification destination as attended by apprise package.
+Documentation about the format of this parameter is available on the [apprise Github page](https://github.com/caronc/apprise).

 ## Usage